nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationrequest.md

 The quantity to dispense.

-If the value is text then the extension dispenseRequest.quantityText **MUST** be used.
+If the value is text, then the extension dispenseRequest.quantityText **MUST** be used.

 ### dispenseRequest.quantityText ###